 Waters of the U.S. aka “WOTUS” / Navigable Waters Protection Rule (Federal)

 As a result of a 2023 Supreme Court decision, EPA has proposed a final rule amending the 2023 definition of WOTUS “waters of the United States” to conform with the recent Supreme Court ruling.
 This amended rule does provide some additional clarity, but the rule is being challenged by several states including South Carolina to further define navigable waters.
 PABC supports a rule which provides as much flexibility to our agribusinesses and landowners as possible.

 SC agribusinesses in both the agriculture and forestry sectors remain concerned relative to enforcement of air regulations and any potential future legislation and/or regulations regarding air emissions.
 PABC opposes regulations and legislation which are overly burdensome on agribusinesses.

 Climate Impact (Federal)

-The debate as to changes in the climate impacted by all businesses including agribusiness has increased dramatically during 2022.
+The debate as to changes in the climate impacted by all businesses including agribusiness has increased dramatically during the past two years.
 Agribusiness groups have been generally supportive of legislation that does not place an inappropriate burden on agribusiness.
-PABC supports efforts that do not burden agribusiness.
+PABC supports efforts that do not create operational burdens for agribusiness.

 TAXES AND FEES